Harrison Bader: 2022 season

-New York Yankees
+New York Yankees (2022–2023)

-On August 2, 2022, the Cardinals traded Bader and a player to be named later for cash considerations to the New York Yankees for pitcher Jordan Montgomery.
-On September 20, Bader had his first New York Yankees hit, driving in a run.
-He had the fastest sprint speed of all Yankees with 25 or more runs, at 29.1 feet per second.
+On August 2, 2022, the Cardinals traded Bader and a player to be named later or cash considerations to the New York Yankees for pitcher Jordan Montgomery.
+Bader remained on the injured list until his activation on September 20.

 Bader hit his first New York Yankees home run in Game 1 of the 2022 American League Division Series off of Cal Quantrill of the Cleveland Guardians.
 He hit three home runs in the first four games of the series, joining Bernie Williams and Mickey Mantle as the only Yankee center fielders with three homers in a single postseason.
 He hit a fourth postseason home run in the first game of the 2022 American League Championship Series, becoming the first Yankee ever to hit four home runs in his first six postseason games.
 In the ALCS he hit a fifth home run in the fourth game, and batted .400/.471/.800 for the series.
+He was the fourth Yankee in franchise history to hit at least five home runs in a single postseason, joining Giancarlo Stanton (6 in 2020), Alex Rodriguez (6 in 2009), Bernie Williams (6 in 1996), and Reggie Jackson (5 in 1977), and was the first Yankee in franchise history to hit at least 4 home runs in his first six postseason games with the Yankees.

+Though Bader committed to play for Team Israel in the 2023 World Baseball Classic, he withdrew from the tournament due to a left oblique muscle injury that he suffered early in spring training.
+He said he would “absolutely consider” playing for Team Israel in the future.

+He also missed the beginning of the 2023 season because of the injury.
+Bader's first game back was on May 2 against the Cleveland Guardians.
+He then hit safely in four of five games.
+He continued his hot streak against the Tampa Bay Rays, which included two home runs and 7 RBIs in 11 plate appearances.
+He was just a double shy of hitting for the cycle with three hits that included a single, a triple, and a two-run home run.

+In 84 games for the team in 2023, while playing center field (where his 2.77 range factor/9 innings was second-best among outfielders in the AL) he batted .240/.278/.365 in 288 at bats with 40 runs, 7 home runs, 37 RBIs, and 17 stolen bases in 19 attempts (his 89.47% stolen base percentage was 6th-best in the AL).
+On August 29, Bader was placed on waivers by the Yankees.